baconsocrispy/bbs-api/README.md

   User.authenticate(params[:email], params[:password])
 end
 ```
-This tells doorkeeper to use the email and password provided at login to authenticate the user.
+This tells doorkeeper to use the email and password provided at login and to authenticate the user with the devise authenticate method.

 * Add devise authentication method to User model.